News &Events

 EVENTS

-DEEPLAB Conference: Decarbonisation of Slovak Industry and the Labour Market
+DEEPLAB Conference: The Future of Slovak Industry and Labour Market Impacts

 DEEPLAB Webinar 2 – The Automotive Sector, Decarbonisation, and Employment